Healthdirect Free Australian health advice you can count on.

 Key facts

-• A pacemaker is a small medical device placed in the chest to correct certain heart problems.
+• A pacemaker is a small medical device placed under the skin of your chest to help your heart beat at a normal rate and rhythm.

-• Your doctor or specialist may recommend a pacemaker if you have an irregular heartbeat, heart muscle problems or some other heart conditions.
+• Your doctor or specialist may recommend a pacemaker if you have a heartbeat that is too slow, too fast or irregular.

 • A pacemaker is inserted during a minor surgical procedure.